How to Make Powerful Hand Sanitizer at Home

-No way to wash your hands?
-Make this effortless and powerful homemade hand sanitizer.
+Learn how to make hand sanitizer at home —it’s natural, easy, and effective at killing bacteria and viruses.
 You only need three simple ingredients (and you probably have them in your home now!).
-Eradicate bacteria with a powerful hand sanitizer, or take it up a notch to an antiviral hand sanitizing spray.
+Choose between a powerful hand sanitizer gel, or take it up a notch to an antiviral hand sanitizing spray.

 Disclaimer: This post contains affiliate links.
 I may earn a small commission if you make a purchase, but you will not be charged a penny extra!
 And mama, I never recommend products I don’t love or believe in.

 I was crammed in a tiny porta-potty with two tired, sweaty, cranky-pants children who needed me to hold them on the toilet, legs dangling.
 Looking through the sweat pouring into my eyeballs, I frantically searched for the hand sanitizer dispenser.

 Maybe there was a hand washing station behind the port-a-potty?
 I held my breath (for so many reasons).